-- The NPPF requires local planning authorities to plan positively to ensure that town centres remain vibrant, diverse and viable and recognise the role that they will play at the heart of communities by taking a positive approach to their growth. - 295.
+- 307. The NPPF requires local planning authorities to plan positively to ensure that town centres remain vibrant, diverse and viable and recognise the role that they will play at the heart of communities by taking a positive approach to their growth. - 308.
 Norwich city centre is defined in this plan as the area within the city walls, with the addition of Riverside, and areas around the railway station, Norwich City Football Club, and south of the bus station.
-This is illustrated in map 9 below. - 296.
+This is illustrated in map 9 below. - 309.
 Norwich city centre is the pre-eminent regional centre in the East of England, focused on a historic city centre with a wealth of heritage assets and an unrivalled historic and natural environment.
 It accommodates the majority of jobs, key services and economic, leisure and cultural facilities serving much of Norfolk and north Suffolk.
-It is within the top 15 retail destinations in the UK101.
-The established approach to planning for Norwich city centre has been cited as an example of best practice by Government. - 297.
-To date, Norwich city centre has proved remarkably resilient in adapting to the unprecedented challenges arising from wider societal changes in employment patterns, shopping habits and leisure activities. - 298.
+It is within the top 15 retail destinations in the UK.
+The established approach to planning for Norwich city centre has been cited as an example of best practice by Government. - 310.
+To date, Norwich city centre has proved remarkably resilient in adapting to the unprecedented challenges arising from wider societal changes in employment patterns, shopping habits and leisure activities. - 311.
 Policy 7.1 details how development will help to shape the city centre to 2038.
 The centre must continue to be planned in a way which enhances, protects and makes the best use of its distinctive assets and ensures that it remains the focus for the high-value jobs, services and facilities.
-A strong, vibrant, attractive and thriving city centre is critical to attracting investment in Greater Norwich as the key driver of the area's economy and to supporting the delivery of housing and other development across the plan area. - 299.
-As changes will inevitably continue, policy 7.1 takes a flexible long-term approach to continuing to promote a vibrant city centre in the context of the decline of high street shopping and the growth of online retailing.
-This flexible approach allows for: - the expansion and diversification of city centre uses, with retail combining with other uses to foster an attractive and distinctive living and working environment; - conserving and enhancing the historic and natural environment - encouraging housing on all suitable city centre sites as part of mixed-use development;
+A strong, vibrant, attractive and thriving city centre is critical to attracting investment in Greater Norwich as the key driver of the area's economy and to supporting the delivery of housing and other development across the plan area. - 312.
+As changes will inevitably continue, policy 7.1 takes a flexible long-term approach to continuing to promote a vibrant city centre in the context of the decline of high street shopping and the growth of online retailing which is further impacted by Covid-19 and its economic consequences.
+This flexible approach allows for: - the expansion and diversification of city centre uses, with retail combining with other uses to foster an attractive and distinctive living and working environment; - conserving and enhancing the historic and natural environment - encouraging housing on all suitable city centre sites as part of mixed-use development; - actively promoting and integrating new retail and other town centre uses in the city centre and resisting out of centre developments;

-101 Venuescore 2017, 'UK Shopping Venue Rankings (2017)'
+&lt;sup>103 Venuescore 2017, 'UK Shopping Venue Rankings (2017)'